 Almond cuttings will likely not root in the ground.
-It seems that if you can get hardwood cuttings to root, it is quite difficult.
+It seems that while you can get hardwood cuttings to root, it is quite difficult.
 This is no doubt why most people propagate with seed or by using grafted cuttings rather than propagating almonds from hardwood cuttings.

 How to Take Almond Cuttings

 When rooting almond cuttings, take cuttings from healthy exterior shoots that are growing in full sun.
-Choose cuttings that appear strong and healthy with well spaced internodes.
+Choose cuttings that appear strong and healthy with well-spaced internodes.
 Central stem or basal cuttings from last season’s grown will be most likely to root.
 Take the cutting from the tree when it is dormant in the fall.

 It may take some time for the cutting to show any root growth, if at all.
 In either case, I find that trying to propagate anything myself is a fun and rewarding experiment.